bl-sdk/bl-sdk.github.io/developing/index.md

      log messages to console, which are relevant for developers, but which we don't want normal users to worry over.

-   - `pyunrealsdk.debugpy`

-     This enables [debugpy](https://github.com/microsoft/debugpy) support, which will let you properly attach a debugger.

    - `pyunrealsdk.pyexec_root`

      Changes the root directory used when running `pyexec` commands.
 You may want to redirect this